 And it's something we all should expect to see more of, given what's already happened in other local county races this year, and what happened during the 2017 Mineral District race when Replican't candidate Duane Adams ran against Stephanie Koren.

-Not only did they fail to inform their readers why such actions were "unprecedented" they completely ignored the reality that this Party sponsored propaganda was a major reason why he won.
-Nor was it any “coincidence” to read in a recent edition of the CV that Adams is returning the favor this year, making two large contributions to Senator Bryce Reeves campaign.
+Not only did they fail to inform their readers why such actions were "unprecedented" they ignored the reality that this Party sponsored propaganda was a major reason why he won.
+Nor is it any “coincidence” to read in a recent edition of the CV that Adams is returning the favor this year, making two large contributions to Senator Bryce Reeves campaign.

 Meanwhile there continue to be persistent rumors that now that the deadline for filing under a party banner has passed, that the county Replican'ts plan to run stealth RINO candidates for Supervisors races, and possibly other county positions, like they are doing in other counties all over the state.

 Elections in our community have traditionally been conducted without partisan political sideshows trying to divide the citizens along ideological purity lines.
 Party affiliations, while allowed in local primaries, are not shown on November ballots, and most candidates in the past have run as independents.
 Only in recent years, with the rise of far-right ideologues—such as our recently-defeated Congressional representative, Dave Brat—has politics at the local level gotten ugly.
 This is not surprising, considering the more than 10,000 lies (so far) and the hatred emanating from the “soul-eating” occupant of the highest office in the land.